Bender250/bender250.github.io/_posts/eth/2019-11-18-Marta_visit.md

 ## Breithorn

-On Saturday, we were again not in a hurry, as wind forecast was more favorable for the afternoon ascent of Breithorn.
+On Saturday, we were again slow-paced, as wind forecast was more favorable for the afternoon ascent of Breithorn.
 I wanted to be as safe as possible because I am not that skilled in leading a mountaineering ascent.
 Still, Breithorn is the most accessible Swiss 4k, daily ascended by many mountaineers.
 The only mistake regarding time was that I have not checked the operation time of the cablecar, so it eventually became a bit rushed ascent O:).

 ![](https://lh3.googleusercontent.com/eVHjTPI2V8vanRC4Li9vMsnr8UXbbjcerRHIoNs3f-tu6F5zldp6_ywg6PpqCb4GsbRoR3o2yDbZmGeogtNlrd2pNu8CE95HHo_bECXGda8BxqIkV4MBPnJFQx50FNsbBMLDBplbQKo=w2160-h1440-no)
 *We stated from Klein Matterhorn, which is with 3820 masl the highest cable car in Europe.
 Matterhorn is in the background.*

 ![](https://lh3.googleusercontent.com/Rjsi-7rcKgv2WwgX14uhsQvXrQbG2uv2bxk27jsm2y_CwNCC6VWPcaUwebpJ2TeI2yc6p4bFyHLfGcnE5KSb5QtzsaH6nsCcEde0-zdJr3KN3o1HUh1grf-m1U-HwzMHkT4MtMJ7kKQ=w2160-h1440-no)
-*Breithorn at 4164 masl is really close from the beginning.
+*Breithorn at 4164 masl is really close.
 But you are in 4k, the air density is 66% of the sea level's one, so the trip is still not without effort.*

-We started at 13:00 from Klein Matterhorn, at 14:15 we were at the top.
-I am surprised to see it now when I checked the photo timestamps, we were pushed by the last cablecar departure at 16:15, but still, it is quite fast for [2.6 km distance and 350 m ascent](https://en.mapy.cz/s/johekegava).
+We started at 13:00 from Klein Matterhorn, and at 14:15 we were at the top.
+I am surprised to see it now when I checked the photo timestamps.
+We were pushed by the last cablecar departure at 16:15, but still, it is quite fast for [2.6 km distance and 350 m ascent](https://en.mapy.cz/s/johekegava).
 We both felt the lower air density, but no dizziness (or just a very slight one).
-The wind at Klein Matterhorn was 55 km/h, and on the top, it was stronger, but it did not fell dangerous.
+The wind at Klein Matterhorn was 55 km/h, definitely stronger on Breithorn, but it did not feel dangerous.

 ![](https://lh3.googleusercontent.com/uPWbSJpRwQaK1XmvPOPMrfQgkJfS_dtR3WpEDe4FnR0_R3tAEzqBYYEvWFMK-bMuXx9rs5IdaZU0ogRxzRwnlzzxLk2xYliQUyLItktd9eX9eavmRK6o_bwj8dnvwOh3IbCOgI-7u2Y=w2160-h1440-no)
 *Highway*

 ![](https://lh3.googleusercontent.com/CdKi-mm3utQdAOIFtcaMIWdAV2UnF_wL68jk0pek8OyZz6s_i1INySmE-xW-jFc2BzmgVrVq1LDSwy2SeVPgARxbthQy2IEDehhVIVvji-QVOTUbdl_hcnmbzGmMVlZkRLgkCAAD1Qg=w2160-h1440-no)
-*Only crevasse crossing, [Rega - Swiss rescue](https://www.rega.ch/en/explore-rega/in-words-and-pictures#pictures) kept an eye on us.
+*Only crevasse crossing, [Rega - Swiss heli rescue](https://www.rega.ch/en/explore-rega/in-words-and-pictures#pictures) kept an eye on us.
 Or was it just a [signiseeing tourist helicopter](https://www.zermatt.ch/en/Media/Offers-Articles/Helicopter-Sightseeing-Flight)?*

 ![](https://lh3.googleusercontent.com/yNhKZhltL6Kxt0o2VlUP3u2ERPC6TWAnGFA9nuWArl42ycHAiUDTOGsdBUttyyJzeLJCKOAJ0GYvan9QBOxTziBjlgvZrJNWNWs0SuAT-glLFeX58ClRxb2LLtLmC4al_evsTCTIkxo=w2200-h520-no)
 *Top!
 Swiss side.*